 Overview

-Carlingford sits on the south‑shore of Carlingford Lough, framed by the towering Slieve Foy and the rugged Mourne Mountains across the water.
-The town’s narrow, cobbled lanes are lined with boutique shops, antique yards, modern cafés and centuries‑old stone walls.
-Whether you arrive by car, train, or the 20‑minute Carlingford Lough Ferry from Greenore, the village feels like a living museum that also serves as a hub for outdoor adventure, gourmet food and vibrant nightlife.
+Carlingford sits on the south shore of Carlingford Lough, framed by the steep slopes of Slieve Foy and the rugged peaks of the Mourne Mountains across the water.
+The town’s narrow, cobbled lanes are lined with boutique shops, antique yards, modern cafés and centuries-old stone walls.
+Reachable by car, or by the 20-minute ferry from Greenore, the village functions as a practical base for outdoor adventure, gourmet dining and weekend exploration.
+Its compact centre means you can walk from a medieval ruin to a contemporary brewery in minutes, while the surrounding Cooley Peninsula offers miles of marked trails and coastal scenery.

 History

-The strategic glacial inlet that became Carlingford Lough attracted 9th‑century Vikings and, later, 12th‑century Normans.
-Hugh de Lacy erected a stone fortress around 1190 that later hosted King John’s Castle in 1210 – today known as King John’s Castle.
-The town grew as a medieval port, gaining a charter, a town seal and a burgess‑run market.
-Over the centuries the castle endured Jacobite fire in 1689 and served as a field hospital after the Battle of the Boyne.
+The strategic glacial inlet that became Carlingford Lough drew 9th-century Vikings and, later, 12th-century Normans.
+Hugh de Lacy erected a stone fortress around 1190 that later hosted King John of England in 1210 – today known as King John’s Castle.
+The town developed as a medieval port, eventually gaining a charter, a town seal and a burgess-run market.
+Over the centuries the castle endured Jacobite fire in 1689 and served as a field hospital following major 18th-century conflicts in the region.

-Carlingford’s historic core still displays the Tholsel (the old toll gate and gaol), the 13th‑century Dominican Priory, and the 16th‑century Taaffe’s Castle, now a lively pub.
-The Carlingford Heritage Centre, housed in the former Holy Trinity Church, offers guided town tours that weave together Gaelic raths, Norman architecture and colourful local legends – including the giant Finn Mac Cumhaill, whose sleeping form is said to shape Slieve Foy.
+Carlingford’s historic core still displays the Tholsel (the old toll gate and gaol), the 13th-century Dominican Priory, and the 16th-century Taaffe’s Castle, now operating as a lively pub.
+The Carlingford Heritage Centre, housed in the former Holy Trinity Church, runs guided town tours that weave together Gaelic raths, Norman architecture and local folklore – including the legend of Finn Mac Cumhaill, whose sleeping form is said to shape the slopes of Slieve Foy.

 What to See & Do